davo/awesome-react-framer-x/readme.md

 [Framer X](https://framer.com/x) is a powerful Interaction Design tool.
 Please read the **[Official Documentation](https://framer.com/docs/)**.

 Framer X comes with a variety of features and capabilities like a Design Store of reusable UI components (powered by NPM).
-On the store you will find a collection of interactive design & code components such as maps, random image generators, video and audio players, Design System Kits (iOS & Android) and more.
+On the store, you will find a collection of interactive design & code components such as maps, random image generators, video and audio players, Design System Kits (iOS & Android) and more.

-React components for Framer X could be written in **`TypeScript`** or **`ES6`**.
+React components on Framer X can be written in **`TypeScript`** and/or **`ES6`**.

 If you want to get started with React: